maclandrol/maclandrol.github.io/_posts/2015-12-22-first-post.md

 Since I already owned a domain name and with [github](https://pages.github.com/) offering free hosting (yeahhh !!!), I went through [jekyll's docs](http://jekyllrb.com/docs/home/) and in one day (ok you got me, two days), everything was set.
 It was easier than I thought.
 I started with [Lanyon](http://lanyon.getpoole.com/) a Jekyll theme based on [Poole](http://getpoole.com/) and customize it to fit my needs.
 I added a footer, a comment system (Google+ comments), a *fancy* picture of me in the sidebar and a [favicon](/public/avatar.png) made with gimp (the N is for Noutahi if you didn't guess).

-In the following days I will probably add a post on how I did everything and every source I used.

 I can't promise that this blog will be regularly updated, but I will do my best...

 Merry christmas and happy new year to all !!